-a) Does the policy related to Principle 6 cover only the Company or extends to the Group / Joint Ventures / Suppliers/ Contractors/NGOs/others.
-The Company being a holding investment company, it does not have a direct environmental impact. b) Does the Company have strategies/initiatives to address global environmental issues such as climate change, global warming etc.? c) Does the Company identify and assess potential environmental risks?
-Not applicable d) Does the Company have any project related to Clean Development mechanism?
-Not applicable e) Has the Company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. ?
-The Company promotes 'Green Initiative' and sends various communications, including notices and annual report, to its members in electronic mode to their registered e-mail addresses, thus reducing usage of papers.
-Members have been requested to register their e-mail addresses to receive Annual Report and other communications through e-mail instead of paper mode. f) Are the emissions/wastes generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported?
-Not applicable g) Number of show cause/legal notices received from CPCB/ SPCB which are pending (i.e. not resolved to satisfaction) as on end of financial year.
-Nil
+a) Does the policy related to Principle 6 cover only the Company or extends to the Group / Joint Ventures / Suppliers/ Contractors/NGOs/others. , , , , , , , , , , , , , , , , , , , , b) Does the Company have strategies/initiatives to address global environmental issues such as climate change, global warming etc.? c) Does the Company identify and assess potential environmental risks?
+No d) Does the Company have any project related to Clean Development mechanism?
+Not applicable e) Has the Company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. ? f) Are the emissions/wastes generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported? g) Number of show cause/legal notices received from CPCB/ SPCB which are pending (i.e. not resolved to satisfaction) as on end of financial year.

-Principle 7 - Responsibility towards public and regulatory policy a) Does the Company have specified programmes/initiatives/ projects in pursuit of the policy related to Principle 8?
+Principle 7 - Responsibility towards public and regulatory policy a) Is your Company a member of any trade and chamber or association?
+No b) Have you advocated/lobbied through above associations for the advancement or improvement of public good?
+Not applicable a) Does the Company have specified programmes/initiatives/ projects in pursuit of the policy related to Principle 8?
 Yes.
 The Company has framed a Corporate Social Responsibility policy (CSR policy).
 CSR projects / programmes identified in line with the CSR policy are undertaken by the Company.
-Please refer CSR Report for further details. b) Are the programmes/projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization? · · c) Have you done any impact assessment of your initiative?
-No d) What is your Company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken?
-Yes.
-Please refer CSR Report. e) Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
-Initiatives are identified based on the requirement of the community such that the benefits out of them are of an enduring nature.
+Please refer CSR Report for further details. b) Are the programmes/projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization? · c) Have you done any impact assessment of your initiative?
+Impact assessment study is done for major initiatives of the Company. d) What is your Company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken? · e) Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+Initiatives are identified based on the requirement of the community such that the benefits out of them are of an enduring nature like supporting girl children education in rural areas.